KoteGotiashvili/Data-Analysis/README.md

 - **Summary Statistics**: Analyze basic statistical properties of the data.
 - **Visualizations**: Use plots to explore data distribution and relationships.

+[Understand Basics](DataUnderstanding.py) this is enough EDA for this data

 ### 5. 🔜 Data Cleaning
 Handle missing values, remove duplicates, and correct data types.
 - **Missing Values**: Decide on strategies to handle missing data.